 Chantel Carter - Outreach and Inclusion

 A knight at heart, Chantel Carter received her undergraduate degree in Public Administration from UCF.
-She then went on to obtain her master’s degree in Public Administration from Florida State University in Tallahassee.
-As the Associate Director for the Office of Student Involvement, Chantel oversees SOS (Student Outreach Services) which is comprised of UCF Regional Campuses, College of Rosen Hospitality Management, College of Medicine Student Council and Graduate Student programming.
-She also coordinates non-traditional student outreach and support through NTK (Non-Traditional Knights) Project.
-Chantel has experience in event planning, marketing, diversity/inclusion education, training as well as student and staff development.
+She then went on to obtain her master’s degree in Public Administration from Florida State University.
+As the Associate Director for the Office of Student Involvement, Chantel focuses on the areas of Outreach and Inclusion.
+She coordinates student outreach and support efforts for various non-traditional student populations.
+Chantel oversees Graduate Outreach (GO) which provides programs, services and support geared toward graduate students.
+Her unit within the office provides Communications, Volunteerism and Regional Campus Outreach.
+Chantel has experience in event planning/programming, marketing, diversity/inclusion education, training as well as student and staff development.
 She has conducted workshops and presentations on various topics.
 Chantel has been working for UCF since 2002.

 Haley Winston - Programming